Bioplastics

 Traditional PlasticsBioplastics

-Bioplastics support the earth by offering a reduced carbon footprint, a reduced use of fossil resources, and improved end-of-life options.
+Bioplastics support the earth by offering a reduced carbon footprint, reduced use of fossil resources, and improved end-of-life options.
 Bioplastic is a non-toxic alternative to traditional plastic.

 The Carbon Cycle